 Favorite Star Patterns

-Coathanger cluster: It does look like its name
+Coathanger cluster: This star pattern looks like its name

 On any evening from July until about November – if you have a dark sky – you can look within the famous Summer Triangle for a tiny but recognizable cluster of stars.
 Most people call it the Coathanger cluster.
 Two other names are Brocchi’s cluster and Collinder 399.
 The Coathanger is a tiny asterism, or pattern of stars (not a constellation).